hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api.html.markdown

 * `subscription_required` - Should this API require a subscription key?

-* `type` - The type of the API: "http", "graphql", "soap", "websocket"
+* `api_type` - The type of the API: "http", "graphql", "soap", "websocket"

 * `version` - The Version number of this API, if this API is versioned.